 Introduction

-Before deploying the Terraform Enterprise instance on Nomad, it’s important to verify the connectivity and status of the external services (e.g.: PostgreSQL, Redis, and MinIO storage) running on the same Nomad cluster.
-This article will guide you through the process of debugging these external services within the same Nomad cluster.
+Before deploying a Terraform Enterprise instance on Nomad, it is important to verify the connectivity and status of the external services, such as PostgreSQL, Redis, and MinIO storage, running on the same Nomad cluster.
+This article guides you through debugging these external services within the same Nomad cluster.

 Prerequisites